xamarin/mac-samples/CAQuartzComposition/README.md

 CAQuartzComposition
 ===================

-Shows the use of the Core Animation and Quartz Composition QCCompositionLayer.
+Shows the use of the `CoreAnimation` and `QuartzComposition` `QCCompositionLayer`.
 For a full description of the program and the original article point your browser here:
 [Core Animation Tutorial]

 Instructions